strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 # Linux CLI

-In this lab we will be looking at a backdoor through the lense of the the Linux CLI.
+In this lab we will be looking at a backdoor through the lens of the the Linux CLI.

 We will be using a large number of different basic commands to get a better understanding of what the backdoor is and what it does.